slowproj/slowdash/docs/ProjectSetup.md

 # Security Considerations
-As already mentioned, <b>SlowDash is designed for internal use only</b> within a secured network and therefore no security protection is implemented.
-It is strongly recommended not to expose the system to the public internet.
+As already mentioned, <b>SlowDash is designed for internal use only</b> within a secured network, and therefore, no security protection is implemented.
+It is strongly recommended that you do not expose the system to the public internet.
 External access is assumed to be done <b>through VPN or ssh tunnel</b>.

 ### Basic Authentication
-In a case that you cannot trust your internal friends, SlowDash implements the "Basic Authentication".
+In a case where you cannot trust your internal friends, SlowDash implements the "Basic Authentication".
 Combine this authentication <b>with HTTPS using a reverse proxy</b> to encrypt the password and communication.
-There are examples under `ExampleProjects/ReverseProxy'.
+There are examples in the `ExampleProjects/ReverseProxy' directory.

-To use the Basic Authentication, first install the `bcrypt` Python package if it is not yet installed:
+To use Basic Authentication, first install the `bcrypt` Python package if it is not yet installed:
 ```console
 $ pip3 install bcrypt
 ```

-Then generate an authentication key by the `slowdash-generate-key.py` script in `slowdash/utils`:
+Then generate an authentication key using the `slowdash-generate-key.py` script in `slowdash/utils`:
 ```console
 $ python3 PATH/TO/SLOWDASH/utils/slowdash-generate-key.py slow dash
 {